bright/new-www/_posts/2018-02-16-what-would-Paulo-Coelho-say.md

 **2) Obstinacy**

 Our ideas are not always the best ones.
 Flexibility and open-mindedness are two things people pay most for these days.
 Let us not stick to our original plan just because it is original and it is ours.
-Stubbornly following own plan while someone more experienced is saying that we shall change it would lead us nowhere.
-Obstinacy does not help here.
+Stubbornly following own plan while someone is suggesting a change would lead us nowhere.
+Obstinacy does not help, it just closes our mind.

 **3) Humility and Gratitude**